June 2017 | ARRIVAL SURVIVAL GUIDE

 Students assigned to Abbottsford Hall, Carpenter Tower, Cobeen Hall, Mashuda Hall, McCabe Hall, McCormick Hall, Schroeder Hall or Straz Tower have “loftable” furniture which can be arranged in a variety of ways - you do not need to rent a loft for these buildings.

-Students are allowed to rent lofts to modify their personal rooms in O’Donnell Hall.
+Students are allowed to rent lofts to modify rooms that contain traditional bunked beds in O’Donnell Hall.

 For information on bed loft rentals, click here.

 MicroFridge Rental Information